-Aukaha carried out a Mana Whenua assessment of an early draft long list of 34 possible responses for Head of Lake Whakatipu Waimāori adaptation (Aukaha 2024).
+Aukaha carried out a Mana Whenua assessment of an early draft long list13 of 34 possible responses for the Head of Lake Whakatipu Waimāori adaptation (Aukaha 2024).
+Three additional responses were subsequently added (Aukaha, email correspondence November 2024).

 Sites of Cultural Significance